 Preventing a transfusion reaction from packed RBCs is one of the steps in a successful transfusion and needs a lot of preparation.
 Although nurses commit a common clerical error, it can still be avoided by following the institution’s protocols for blood transfusion.
 Typing and cross-matching the donor’s blood thoroughly before the procedure is medically obligatory and is safe for the particular patient who will be receiving the blood.

 After extracting the blood from the donor, it is then sent to the laboratory for proper typing process revealing the type of blood and the antigens present.
 Then it will be cross-matched with the patient’s blood to test its compatibility and prevent harmful reactions.

 The nurse assigned should be knowledgeable about the Rh factors and different blood types.
 Patients with Type A blood can only receive Type A and O blood, Type B with Type B and O blood, Type AB with A, B, AB, and O blood, and Type O is limited to Type O blood only.
 Patients with blood Type AB are known as “universal recipients” while blood Type O patients are “universal donors”.

 Having the patient’s consent is needed in almost all medical interventions.
 They should be educated on how the process will be done and the benefits and risks of this procedure.
 It is a way of putting the patient first and giving them a chance to participate and decide if they want to undergo the procedure or not.

 Establishing a good nurse-patient relationship is a good way to start an open conversation with your patient.
-A good patient rapport can help gather more information about their thoughts, medical history, and if they have allergies that you must know that may hinder the procedure and cause complications.
+A good patient rapport can help the nurse gather more information about the patient’s thoughts, medical history, and possible allergies.

 Equipment to Prepare for Blood Transfusion